-With eCommerce systems tied into the company's third-party payment processor, for example, a customer who places an order online can pick up his or her grocery order in the parking lot without having to take out a credit card, much less go into the store to pay.
+With eCommerce systems tied into the

+The POS is the epicenter for capturing all transactions, and that must include eCommerce and physical store purchases. company's third-party payment processor, for example, a customer who places an order online can pick up his or her grocery order in the parking lot without having to take out a credit card, much less go into the store to pay.
 Convenience is king, but it won't happen without full systems integration and operational execution.